codyaverett/memento/learning/computing/programming/python/documenting python code with sphinx.md

 Sphinx is the defacto way to document code in Python

-## Always include this in your project documentation
+## Always Include This in Your Project Documentation
 - A brief description of the problem your project is out to solve
 - How your project is licensed
 - Small code examples